SaadAhmedSalim/SaadAhmedSalim/README.md

 :pushpin: * I will work deeply with Raspberry Pi and thonny software.
 (With Team Mates)

+:pushpin: * I will learn socket programming and make own server for our project .
+(With Team Mates)

 :sunrise: * I will colaborate my CSE482 Lab project.
 (Additionally)

    :wink: * I will make a github.io using gitLab (Later)